 Last reviewed: 01 Oct 2019

 There are a variety of treatments for acne.
-Treatments for acne try to stop the formation of new pimples by reducing or removing the oil, bacteria, and other things (like dead skin cells) that clog the pores.
-They can also reduce the inflammation or irritation response of the skin to bacteria.
+Treatments try to stop new pimples forming by reducing or removing the oil, bacteria and other things (like dead skin cells) that clog your pores.
+They can also reduce the inflammation or irritation response of your skin to bacteria.

 However, inflamed acne can scar.
 If you develop inflammation, such as redness, red spots or pustules, it's best to treat this early to prevent scarring.
 It may take 4–8 weeks before you see any improvement and know whether the medicine is working.

 They work by cleaning your skin and drying up excess oil (sebum), killing the germs (bacteria) that cause acne or reducing the redness, soreness and inflammation associated with acne.

-Talk to a pharmacist before you buy a product to find out which treatment might be the most useful for you.
+Talk to a pharmacist before you buy a product to find out which treatment is best for you.

 Topical treatments are best applied to your whole face and not just where there are acne spots.
 Some treatments can irritate your skin, so it may be best to apply the cream, gel or lotion on a small area first a few times before applying it to a larger area.

-Examples of products that can be bought from the pharmacy without a prescription include:
+These following products can be bought from the pharmacy without a prescription:

 Antiseptic washes with triclosan or benzoyl peroxide.

-Mild salicylic acid preparations to exfoliate and unplug the pores.
+Mild salicylic acidpreparations to exfoliate and unplug your pores.

 Benzoyl peroxide (such as Benzac, Panoxyl or Brevoxyl).
 Benzoyl peroxide is available in different brands and strengths and comes in a cream, gel or wash.
-The lower strength is sufficient for most people and causes less skin irritation.
-It is best to start treatment with the lower strength, especially if you have sensitive skin, then if necessary, you can increase the strength gradually.
+The lower strength is enough for most people and causes less skin irritation.
+It's best to start treatment with the lower strength, especially if you have sensitive skin then, if necessary, increase the strength gradually.
 Read more about benzoyl peroxide.